rocky-linux/documentation/en/rocky/8/guides/basic_network_configuration.md

 		inet 192.168.20.10/24 scope global ens19
 		valid_lft forever preferred_lft forever

-Our interface is up and configured, but we lack something.
+Our interface is up and configured, but is still lacking something!

 ### Using ifcfg utility